Language Model Algorithms

 Bag-of-Words counts

 Key idea: represent a document as a vector of word counts over a fixed vocabulary.
-Order is discarded — only "which words, how often" survives.
+Order is discarded.

 Build a bag-of-words vector